Alejandrot1/v3-testapp/README.md

 # Fire Department: FastAPI backend + Vite + React + Tailwind SPA

 This repo contains:
-- A FastAPI backend (Cloud Run-ready) with endpoints for fire department stats, stations, and incidents.
+- A FastAPI backend (Cloud Run-ready) with endpoints for fire department stats, stations, incidents, and basic metrics.
 - A Vite + React + TailwindCSS frontend SPA deployed on Firebase Hosting, with rewrites to the Cloud Run backend.

 ## Local development